pablodecm/phd_thesis/src/101_chapter_1.md

 phenomena occur for isolated gluons, which generally are referred as hadronization, and can be understood as a consequence of colour confinement.
-In particle colliders, successive hadronization and radiation processes lead to parton showers (see [Section @sec:parton_showers]).
+In particle colliders, successive hadronization and radiation processes led to parton showers (see [Section @sec:parton_showers]).

 Quark are then only found in bound states, referred to as